grunt-gallery/grunt-digital-audit/mpcas.md

 - The video on the landing screen could be removed or made relevant to the project.

-- The programming of MPCAS could be brought-in to the grunt.ca website in somehow, to showcase it to the grunt.ca audience.
+- The programming of MPCAS could be brought to the grunt.ca website somehow, to showcase it to the grunt.ca audience.

-- The goodwill for managing MPCAS and the MPCAS website could be better-captured by grunt.
+- The goodwill for managing MPCAS and the MPCAS website could be better captured by grunt.